 GRIN had many different offices around the world, including Stockholm, Barcelona, Gothenburg and Jakarta.

 GRIN headquarters were located in Stockholm.
-They operated on two floors in Hitechbuilding, which got its name during the internet booming days and now hosts very few – if any – internet companies.
+They operated on two floors on Sergelgatan 22, in what's known as Hitechbuilding, which got its name during the internet booming days and now hosts very few – if any – internet companies.
 Before it closed, 130 people worked in the Stockholm office.
 Here they also had one rule: you must take your shoes off when you enter.
 In Sweden, it is a sign of disrespect and bad manners if you do not take your shoes off when going into someone's house.
 Since Bo and Ulf Andersson started GRIN in their basement, taking off shoes was natural.
 They continued that rule even when they grew bigger.

 GRIN's Barcelona Office